 When you book exams for candidates you can tell us who presented the candidate for the exam.
 The name you enter here when you book will appear on the certificate under 'Presented by'.
 The applicant's name will appear here by default.
 However, the 'presenter' name could also be another teacher, a school or a music centre, for example.

 Public Venue is the new name for a public exam centre.
-It's a venue organised by ABRSM for practical or Music Theory exams taking place during our main exam sessions.
+It's a venue organised by ABRSM for practical or Grade 6 to 8 Music Theory exams taking place during our main exam sessions.

 This is when you can go online to book exams to take place in a forthcoming exam session.
-Each booking period will usually be two weeks long with a distinct ‘opening date’ as well as a ‘closing date’.
 For practical exams, you will need to book early in the booking period to have the widest choice of dates and venues.